filecoin-project/service-classes/service-level-indicators/spark-retrieval-success-rate.md

 ## FAQ

-### Why is graphsync used?
+### Why is GraphSync used?

-Given no-one is invested in maintaining and developing graphsync, why is it used a transfer protocol for retrieval checking?
-In 202410, Spark observes 2/3 of successful retrievals happen over Graphsync because SPs don’t support [IPFS HTTP Trustless Gateway](https://specs.ipfs.tech/http-gateways/trustless-gateway/).
+Given no-one is invested in maintaining and developing GraphSync, why is it used a transfer protocol for retrieval checking?
+In 202410, Spark observes 2/3 of successful retrievals happen over GraphSync because SPs don’t support [IPFS HTTP Trustless Gateway](https://specs.ipfs.tech/http-gateways/trustless-gateway/).
 We assume that HTTP numbers could be bolstered by UX and/or lack of documentation for Boost operators.

 Future versions of spark retrieval checking (see [What improvements are planned for Spark retrieval checking?](#what-improvements-are-planned-for-spark-retrieval-checking)) will focus on HTTP-based retrieval.